SCHOOL TRIP WORKSHOPS

 Curriculum Points:

-- identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution
+- Identify how animals and plants are adapted to suit their environment in different ways.

 Endangered species and their conservation